buijs-dev/klutter-dart/README.md

 flutter pub run klutter:android
 ```

-This task will do 3 things for your Flutter project:
+This task will do the following for your Flutter project:
- 4. Create a .klutter-plugins file in the root folder.
+ 1. Create a .klutter-plugins file in the root folder.
- 5. Create a new Gradle file in the flutter/packages/flutter_tools/gradle.
+ 2. Create a new Gradle file in the flutter/packages/flutter_tools/gradle.
- 6. Update the android/settings.gradle file to apply the newly generated Gradle file.
+ 3. Update the android/settings.gradle file to apply the newly generated Gradle file.
+ 4. Update the min/compile/target SDK versions to 21/31/31 in the android/app/build.gradle file.

 The .klutter-plugins file will register all Klutter made plugins used in your project.
 The created Gradle file in the flutter_tools manages the plugins and enables them to